-However, the southerly section of the planned burn had complete fuel reduction coverage which halted the forward spread of the fire completely, significantly reducing its overall size.
+[Text on black screen] The southern section of the planned burn halted the forward spread of the fire, reducing its overall size.

-As the evening progressed, milder weather conditions – coupled with the reduced fire spread because of the planned burn - meant CFA and FFMVic crews were able to control the fire within the Tallarook State Forest.
+[Text on black screen] CFA and FFMVic crews were then able to contain the fire within the Tallarook State Forest.

-The final fire size was 568 hectares with no lives lost or properties destroyed.
+[Text on black screen] The final size was 568 hectares with no lives or properties lost.